-Other symptoms

-Other symptoms may include:
+Other symptoms Other symptoms may include:

-- · a fever and sweats
+- a fever and sweats

-- swollen lymph nodes this is a common symptom

 - unexplained weight loss

+- swollen lymph nodes

 - bone pain

 - swelling in the liver or spleen, causing a swollen or uncomfortable tummy.

-Some people have no symptoms and leukaemia is found after a routine blood test.
+Some people have no symptoms and the leukaemia is found after a routine blood test.
 More often, symptoms appear over a few weeks and people usually feel ill quite quickly.

-If you have any of these symptoms, you should always see your GP and have them checked.
-But remember, these symptoms can also be caused by other conditions that are not cancer.
+If you have any of these symptoms, you should always see your doctor and have them checked.
+But remember, these symptoms can also be caused by many conditions that are not cancer.